luiscruz/course_sustainableSE/2026/p1_measuring_software/g21_youtube_browsers.md

 ### 4. Data Acquisition Process
 #### 4.1 Sampling Strategy and the "N+2" Principle
-For each configuration (e.g., Chrome with GPU enabled), we performed 32 independent runs.
+For each configuration (e.g., Chrome with GPU enabled), we performed 32 independent runs:

-**Why 32 runs?** Hardware energy consumption is subject to unavoidable fluctuations caused by thermal changes and minor background system activities.
+- **Why 32 runs?** Hardware energy consumption is subject to unavoidable fluctuations caused by thermal changes and minor background system activities.

-**Warmup Logic:** We primarily analyze the data from 30 of these runs.
+- **Warmup Logic:** We primarily analyze the data from 30 of these runs.
 The first two runs are treated as "warmup runs" to allow the hardware to reach a stable operating temperature and ensure all browser components are fully loaded, preventing initial spikes from skewing the statistical accuracy.

 #### 4.2 Data Structure
 The resulting CSV files contain several key metrics used for analysis: